-Do you feel that you, or your organisation, could make better decisions with data, and use data in a better way?
+Do you feel that you, or your organisation, could understand and use data better?
 You’re in the right place!

-I’m Marta and I’m researching Big Data Analytics and Data Science from a management perspective to understand how organisations – and people – can make the most out of their data.
-In particular, I draw attention to the fact that we all behave differently when we’re observed – and social data is a way of observing what we do!
+I’m Marta and I’m researching big data, analytics and data science from an information systems management perspective to understand how organisations – and people – can make the most out of their data.
+In particular, I draw attention to the fact that we all behave differently when we’re observed – and generating social data is a way of observing what we do!
+What does it mean for how we work?
+How does it change organisations?
+How do the data infrastructures that try to capture all this develop?
 Embracing this effect, how can we design better analytics?
 Wary of this effect, what can we do as individuals (#datamademedoit)?

 I teach data, technology and e-business subjects at London School of Economics and Political Science and University College London.
 In the past, I founded two companies (before we used to call them startups) and I joined an e-learning company where I was responsible for systems and innovation.
 I was invited as a speaker at over 20 conferences in Europe, North America, South America and in the Middle East.
 I was a guest lecturer at Westminster University, London Metropolitan University, Cardiff University, Hull University, Universidad Europea de Valencia, Pontificia Universidad Católica Argentina.

 Always training for some sort of a run, I adore sheep and long walks around a large, slightly neglected lake I found in north-west London.